-Discussion boards are collaborative learning experiences.
-Therefore, the student will provide a thread in response to the assigned prompt for each forum.
-Each initial thread should be 100 - 250 words, and demonstrate course-related knowledge.
-In addition to the thread, you must reply to 2 other classmates’ threads.
-Each reply should be 100 - 150 words.
+Discussions are collaborative learning experiences.
+Therefore, the student will provide a thread in response to the assigned prompt for each Discussion.
+Each initial thread should be 300-500 words, and include at least 1 scholarly citation in Turabian Footnote/Bibliography format.
+In addition to the thread, the student must reply to 2 other classmates’ threads.
+Each reply should be 150 words.

-Students will complete a 5–10 page paper in Turabian format comparing and contrasting the philosophies and practices of music education in a different country/culture of his/her choosing.
-He/She will demonstrate an understanding of these views of the philosophical experience in different cultures and how instruction is impacted in modern music education within this specific region of the world.
+The student will complete a 5–10 page paper in Turabian format comparing and contrasting the philosophies and practices of music education in a different country/culture of his/her choosing.
+The student will demonstrate an understanding of these views of the philosophical experience in different cultures and how instruction is impacted in modern music education within this specific region of the world.
 The student will also include content from The Oxford Handbook of Philosophy in Music Education Chapters 7, 8, and 10 as well as Social-Psychological advances in Music Education Ch .4

 The student will identify 10 scholarly sources and complete 10 annotations (4-5 sentence summation/reviews of the material) for each source using the following:

 - Five (5) magazine articles (at least three published within the last five years)

 - Five (5) journal articles (at least three published within the last five years)

 - Any additional observations that you might have from The Oxford Handbook of Philosophy in Music Education Chapters 12, 14, and 16 as well as the article The Power of Music, (Brain, 2006) that apply to this assignment.

 Building on the materials studied about the foundations of music education, the student will prepare the outline to a position paper to include a title page, abstract, contents page, introduction, background of the development of music education, review of the philosophical, sociological, and psychological basis of music education (see below).
 In this way, the student will plan a basic overview of everything that they will be writing about in the Final Paper Assignment.